SarahHenze/QPuB/README.md

  ## Documentation

-      A PDF version of the documentation will be soon added to the repository
+   A PDF version of the documentation is available at [Documentation](Documentation.pdf)

  ## Developers